skeeto/skeeto.github.com/_posts/2016-06-16-Elfeed-cURL-and-You.markdown

 awry.
 These were just the easiest to demonstrate.
 By using cURL, I get to bypass this mess.

+### No more GnuTLS issues

+At compile time, Emacs can optionally be linked against GnuTLS, giving it robust TLS support so long as the shared library is available.
+`url-retrieve` uses this for fetching HTTPS content.
+Unfortunately, this library is noisy and will occasionally echo non-informational messages in the minibuffer and in `*Messages*` that cannot be suppressed.

+When not linked against GnuTLS, Emacs will instead run the GnuTLS command line program as an inferior process, just like Elfeed now does with cURL.
+Unfortunately this interface is very slow and frequently fails, basically preventing Elfeed from fetching HTTPS feeds.
+I suspect it's in part due to an improper `coding-system-for-read`.

+cURL handles all the TLS negotation itself, so both these problems disappear.
+The compile-time configuration doesn't matter.

 ### Windows is now supported

 Emacs' Windows networking code is so unstable, even in Emacs 25, that